12 Biggest Time Wasters at Work And How to Avoid Them

 Interruptions

-According to survey, the average worker was interrupted or switched tasks every 11 minutes.
+According to a survey, the average worker was interrupted or switched tasks every 11 minutes.

 Unnecessary meetings